-I designed the front cover of this book using Photoshop.
-My interpretation is that the woman is coming out of a dark place and stepping into ‘enlightenment’.
-The woman looking down represents guidance from her Higher Self, the part of her that is in touch with her Creator.
-The woman looking down on her could also represent Mother Nature, or Wisdom who is described in Proverbs as being a woman, and who was with God in the beginning.
+I designed the front cover in Photoshop using three different images; my interpretation is that the woman is coming out of a dark place and stepping into ‘enlightenment’.
+The face looking down on her from above represents guidance from her Higher Self, which could also be the personification of Wisdom, who according to Proverbs 8, is a woman.
+She could also represent Mother Nature.

 “Who am I?”
-I ask my Self as I lay here, eyes closed, in deep contemplation.
+I ask as I lie here on my sofa, eyes closed, in deep contemplation.

 “Why am I here?”

-I have always been a deep thinker.
-I always seek to get to the bottom of things, instead of looking at them from a surface level.
+I’m a deep thinker; I’m always seeking to get to the bottom of things, instead of looking at them from a surface level.

 Born in England of Jamaican parentage, I was raised in the Christian faith.
 Ever since I was told there was a God who had created me and loved me, my deepest desire has always been to get to know Him, and to find out why He created me – to discover my ‘destiny’.
 So as an adult, I continue to attend church, read my bible, pray, and deny myself of life’s pleasures, to the best of my abilities.

-However, I could be described as a ‘non-conformist free spirit’, which makes it somewhat difficult for me to abide by all the rules and regulations.
+The problem is, I could be described as a ‘non-conformist free spirit’, which makes it somewhat difficult for me to abide by all the rules and regulations.
 My biggest weakness is ‘fornication’ – sex before marriage.
-I sincerely desire to serve God in spirit and in truth, but my natural desires do, every now and then, prevent me from keeping my vow of remaining celibate – my spirit is willing, but my flesh is weak.
+I sincerely desire to serve God in spirit and in truth, but my natural desires sometimes prevent me from keeping my vow of celibacy – my spirit is willing, but my flesh is weak.

-I did have the opportunity to marry, but I wasn’t ready.
+I did have the opportunity to marry, but I wasn’t ready; I don’t see why I should be pressured into marriage just so that I can have sex.
 Besides, the principle of ‘marriage before children’ was never instilled into me by my mother, despite my Christian upbringing.
 She never married.

-“What kind of a life will this child have?”
-I asked in distress; “I’m not married, I’ll have to give up my job, the father has done a runner, I’ve got nothing to offer a baby!”
+“What kind of life will this child have?”
+I asked in distress; “I’m not married, I’ll have to give up my job, the father’s done a runner, I’ve got nothing to offer a baby!”

 That day God spoke to me so clearly, I remember his reply like it was yesterday:

-I can’t begin to describe the peace that swept over me; every negative emotion I was feeling was erased as I felt God’s presence surrounding me, as if comforting me.
+The peace that swept over me erased every negative emotion I was feeling; I could feel God’s presence surrounding me, as if comforting me.
 From that moment on, I remained at peace with myself and with the world.
 I had heard from God directly, and he had even informed me I was having a boy, which was confirmed at my first scan!
 I continued to attend church until I began to show at around 6 months – returning to a new, local church after my son’s birth.

 When I fell pregnant with my second son two years later, I really thought I’d blown it this time!
 Again distraught, I went into God’s presence, and this time he gave me a promise concerning both my sons, based on Isaiah 44:3-5;